underscoreio/essential-scala/src/pages/objects/sealed-traits.md

 title: "This or That and Nothing Else: Sealed Traits"
 ---

 We have seen how to use traits to model data that is of one type or another.
-Now let's look at using this information to write code that works with a set of types.
+Now let's look at using this information to write code that works with a range of possible types.

 Let's return to our web site visitors example.
 Imagine we want to add the ability to email `Visitors`.
 We can only actually email `Users` because we don't have an email address for `Anonymous` visitors.
-If we have a `Visitor`, how can we tell what type it is, and thus whether we can email them?
+This poses a question: if we have a `Visitor`, how can we tell what type it is and thus whether we can email them?

-We're going to look at two solutions: an object-oriented solution based on *inheritance* and a functional solution based on *pattern matching*.
+We're going to look at two solutions: an object-oriented solution based on *inheritance* and a functional solution based on **pattern matching**.
+The pattern matching solution will lead us to **sealed traits**.

 ## Approach #1: Inheritance